 The world does not revolve around me.

 This is one I had a hard time with because, early on, I thought it did.
 Life goes on whether or not you want to accept it.
 I still feel bad about how I was to certain people when my mom first passed away.
-I thought that I was the only one who was allowed to feel any pain along with my brother).
-When any of my friends was having a bad day, I always thought that mine was worse because I’m an orphan.
-And I actually thought I was alone in this until a few weekends ago when I was talking to a friend who lost his dad when he was a teenager as well.
+I thought that I was the only one who was allowed to feel any pain (along with my brother).
+When any of my friends were having a bad day, I always thought that mine was worse because I’m an orphan.
+And I actually thought I was alone in this until a few weekends ago.
+I found out that one of my newer friends lost his dad when he was a teenager as well.
 He told me that he acted the same way.
-Of course, I don’t blame myself for feeling that, but I had to quickly step out of my own world and realize that bad things happen all the time to all people.
+Of course, I don’t blame myself for feeling that way at the time, but I had to quickly step out of my own world and realize that bad things happen all the time, to all people.
 That doesn’t mean that you have to compare who has it worse.
 The world would be a disaster if we all treated each other that way.

 Time really does heal… you just have to be patient.

 There is not much more to elaborate with this one, but I know it’s true.
 I used to get very mad when people would tell me this, but everything does work out eventually.